About Us

 Jeannine brings decades of nonprofit leadership and fundraising experience to The Orion Fund.
 She has guided strategy, fundraising, communications, and events for nonprofit and civic organizations, raising vital support through grants, corporate partnerships, and individual giving.
 Her passion lies in connecting people to missions, helping donors, partners, and community members see the life-changing impact of their support.

 At The Orion Fund, Jeannine is committed to ensuring that California college students facing health crises have the resources they need to continue their education and thrive.
 She holds an MBA from the Illinois Institute of Technology and a BS in Advertising from the University of Illinois Urbana-Champaign.
-Connecting her disabled experiences to interdisciplinary disability activism, she has presented at conferences, fulfilled nonprofit leadership roles, and contributed to community psychology research.
-She has joined The Orion Fund’s board as a neurodivergent and chronically ill woman with the aspiration to bring forward the stories of students with disabilities and medical crises.

 Lisa Towles